decred/dcrdocs/docs/advanced/storing-login-details.md

 Choose any username and password you want.
-You do not need to register these anywhere and they will only be used to allow your wallet and control tool to communicate with the daemon you are running
+You do not need to register these anywhere and they will only be used to allow your wallet and control tool to communicate with the daemon you are running.

 ---